 This involves the use of a deadly weapon such as a firearm to intentionally cause another person to be in fear of imminent and severe bodily harm.

-Aggravated assault jail time
+Aggravated assault punishment

 Aggravated assault is a serious felony offense that carry a prison sentence exceeding 1 year.
 Depending on the peculiar circumstances and other factors such as remorse, a judge may decide at his/her discretion whether to let defendant serve the entirety of the sentence or part in prison while making up for the rest through alternative corrections such as probation.